 Old-Fashioned Yeasted Waffles & Cuisinart Waffle Maker Giveaway

-Okay, back to the waffles.
-A few months ago, I got an email from one of my readers (hi Carol!) asking if I had a good waffle recipe.
+I recently got an email from one of my readers (hi Carol!) asking if I had a good waffle recipe.
 I didn’t.
-The truth is I never bothered, especially since pancakes are so easy to make instead.
+The truth is I never bothered; my waffle maker is buried deep in my cupboard and pancakes are so easy to make instead.
 But Carol got me thinking: waffles are so basic, my kids love them, there’s so much junk in the frozen kind…I really should have a recipe on my site, and more importantly, I should make them!
 And so the search for the perfect waffle recipe began.

-Comments for this post are now closed.
+Comments for the Cuisinart Waffle Iron Giveaway are now closed.
 Congrats to Beth J. who won!

 Old-Fashioned Yeasted Waffles